tayloraswift/swift-png/examples/README.md

 > **note:** you can pass an `IEND` chunk to the `push(ancillary:)` method, as we have done above, even though `IEND` is a critical chunk type. this makes the decoder context check that the compressed image data stream has been properly terminated. it doesn’t affect decoding at all; it’s just one of those things we do to dot our *t*’s.

-We can invoke the `decodeOnline(stream:overdraw:capture:)` on the stream structure we created earlier, saving each partially-decoded image snapshot to a separate PNG file.
+We can invoke `decodeOnline(stream:overdraw:capture:)` on the stream structure we created earlier, saving each partially-decoded image snapshot to a separate PNG file.
 The pixel-unpacking call in the middle of the delegate function doesn’t do anything; it’s just there to demonstrate that the snapshots are normal `PNG.Data.Rectangular` instances that we can treat like any other image data instance.

 ```swift
 var counter:Int                 = 0